Via Last Word On Pro Football, by Dillon Oakley

 John: If you’re listed for a deceased donor you get behind 101,000 others waiting ahead of you.
 Find a living donor.
-Asking for a kidney is hard–so don’t.
+Asking for a kidney is hard–so don’t do ask.
 Just share your story–on FB, in the places where you work, play, and pray.
-And don’t give up if someone says no. Too many just ask a family member, and if that doesn’t work, it’s one and done.
+And don’t give up if someone says no. Too many just as a family member, and if that doesn’t work, it’s one and done.
 You have to reach out as far as you can.
 Today, 1 out 4 living donors are not family or friends, but from your social network.
 Contact Diane at [email protected] and she can send you some tips.

 How does your foundation help someone suffering from organ failure?

 John: In two basic ways.
 We help them in their search for a donor in the ways mentioned above, and we minimize hardship for those donors flying in for testing, for their travel and lodging, expenses, and for the patient’s dental clearances or groceries.
 In other words, we work to create the transplant by spreading the word and locating a donor and we work to clear away any financial obstacles to transplant.